boostorg/math/README.md

 These functions also provide the basis of support for the TR1 special functions.

-### Root Finding and Function Minimisation
+### Root Finding

 A comprehensive set of root-finding algorithms over the real line, both with derivatives and derivative free.

-Also function minimisation via Brent's Method.
+### Optimization

+Minimization of cost functions via Brent's method and differential evolution.

 ### Polynomials and Rational Functions